MELISSA BLOCK, HOST:

 DENNIS KELLEHER: If they have no idea, as they admit, what was going on, who knows what else they don't know about.
 And equally important, what about the other too-big-to-fail banks?
 Because if it can happen at JPMorgan, it can happen anywhere.

 NOGUCHI: Stronger regulations, Kelleher argues, are simply a way to protect Wall Street from itself.
 Yuki Noguchi, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.